-The use of hearing aids or hearing devices has been shown to help reduce tinnitus.
+Hearing aids have been shown to help reduce tinnitus.
 According to a study conducted by Sergei Kochkin (Ph.D.) and Richard Tyler (Ph.D.), 60% of 230 surveyed patients experienced some relief from their tinnitus through the use of hearing aids alone.
-These devices are often used in conjunction with Sound Therapy and Tinnitus Retraining Therapy (TRT) to assist in the management and control of tinnitus.
-In this guide, we will cover how the use of hearing aids or hearing devices can help you or your loved ones manage tinnitus and hearing loss.
+These devices are often used in conjunction with Tinnitus Retraining Therapy (TRT) to assist in the management and control of tinnitus.
+In this article, we will cover how the use of hearing aids can help manage tinnitus.

 About 20 percent of the adult population will report some sort of hearing loss at any given point in time.
 The National Institute on Deafness and Other Communication Disorders claims that about 36 million American adults experience hearing loss.
 Unfortunately, only a small fraction will ever get the sort of lasting relief they need.
 Tinnitus is one of the most common hearing issues people experience (though it’s a symptom, not an independent condition), yet Tinnitus is often ignored for many years on end.

-The search for the best treatments for tinnitus, which can cause people to regularly hear buzzing or ringing in their ears, has caused a substantial amount of debate among audiologists, ENTs, and other professionals.
-Tinnitus is a complicated symptom that can have many different underlying causes.
-The tinnitus treatments that make the most sense for one individual may not be what works best for another.
-Because this hearing issue is so distinctively personal, you will want to be sure to choose an audiologist that offers evidence-based, personalized treatments.
+The search for the best treatments for tinnitus has caused a lot of debate among audiologists, ENTs, and others.
+Ringing in the ears is a complicated symptom that can have many different underlying causes.
+Tinnitus treatment for one individual may not work for another.
+Because it is so distinctively personal, choosing an audiologist that offers evidence-based, personalized treatments is very important.

 Do Hearing Aids Help Treat Tinnitus?

 Hearing aids are a great starting point for tinnitus sufferers that also have hearing loss.
-In such cases, hearing aids can help tinnitus patients.
-Usually, these will be the individuals who are having difficulty hearing external sounds at a desirable volume and are hoping for those sounds to be amplified.
+Usually, these will be individuals having difficulty hearing external sounds at a desirable volume and are hoping for those sounds to be amplified.

-Hearing aids help many people with tinnitus, though they will not be effective for everybody.
-Still, when combined with sound therapy and other hearing strategies, a comprehensive treatment plan can create highly desirable outcomes.
+Hearing aids help a lot of people with tinnitus, but they don’t work for everybody.
+Still, when combined with tinnitus retraining therapy and other strategies, a comprehensive treatment plan can create highly desirable outcomes.

-According to one of the top hearing centers in the nation, “only 50 percent of people living with tinnitus experience hearing loss that affects their understanding of speech, which means hearing aids are [often] ineffective.”
-If the hearing issue is not connected to how you interpret the outside world, then hearing aids will not be the best solution available.
-After all, for many people, it is the buzzing, hissing, and ringing—not the mere inability to hear—that causes tinnitus to be such an unbearable symptom.
+Only about 50 percent of people living with tinnitus experience hearing loss which means hearing aids are [often] ineffective.
+If the hearing issue is not connected to how you interpret the outside world, then hearing aids will not be your best option.
+After all, for many people, the buzzing, hissing, and ringing is their problem — not the inability to hear.

 When this is the case, you will want to choose an audiologist that allows you to further explore your options.
 In most cases, your audiologist will recommend a combination of tinnitus treatments that may include sound therapy, sound maskers, counseling, medication, and others.
 A multi-disciplinary approach involving several medical providers may be necessary with more severe cases of tinnitus.